walker84837/kyori-component-json/src/advanced.md

 ### Serializing `Component` to MiniMessage

-You can also convert a `Component` back into a MiniMessage string.
+You can also convert a component into a MiniMessage string.
+This is useful when displaying the entire component tree is difficult or impractical.
+Common examples include user output, logging, and configurations.

 ```rust
 use kyori_component_json::minimessage::MiniMessage;